Jackie Robinson: Awards and recognition

+In 1997, the United States Mint issued a Jackie Robinson commemorative silver dollar, and five-dollar gold coin.
+Robinson has also been honored by the United States Postal Service on three separate postage stamps, in 1982, 1999, and 2000.

 In 2011, the U.S. placed a plaque at Robinson's Montreal home to honor the ending of segregation in baseball.
 The house, at 8232 avenue de Gaspé near Jarry Park, was Robinson's residence when he played for the Montreal Royals during 1946.
 In a letter read during the ceremony, Rachel Robinson, Jackie's widow, wrote: "I remember Montreal and that house very well and have always had warm feeling for that great city.
 Before Jack and I moved to Montreal, we had just been through some very rough treatment in the racially biased South during spring training in Florida.
 In the end, Montreal was the perfect place for him to get his start.
 We never had a threatening or unpleasant experience there.
 The people were so welcoming and saw Jack as a player and as a man."

 On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately.
 While Robinson wore several different numbers during his UCLA career, the school chose 42 because it had become indelibly identified with him.
 The only sport this did not affect was men's basketball, which had previously retired the number for Walt Hazzard (although Kevin Love was actually the last player in that sport to wear 42, with Hazzard's blessing).
 In a move paralleling that of MLB when it retired the number, UCLA allowed three athletes (in women's soccer, softball, and football) who were already wearing 42 to continue to do so for the remainder of their UCLA careers.
 The school also announced it would prominently display the number at all of its athletic venues.

-A jersey that Robinson brought home with him after his rookie season ended in 1947 was sold at an auction for $2.05 million on November 19, 2017.
+A jersey that Robinson brought home with him after his rookie season ended in 1947 was sold at auction for $2.05 million on November 19, 2017.
 The price was the highest ever paid for a post-World War II jersey.